Spark Capital

 Series A in 2022

-Unleash is an enterprise-focused open source feature management platform that enables developers and organizations to manage product features effectively.
-The platform facilitates controlled rollouts of new features through feature toggles, allowing users to deploy updates in a systematic manner.
-Additionally, it supports experimentation by enabling the testing of multiple variants of features, ensuring that clients can assess performance without disrupting the overall functionality of their applications.
-This capability is crucial for organizations seeking to enhance their product deployment processes while maintaining stability and performance.
+Unleash is an enterprise-focused open source feature management platform that empowers developers and organizations to manage and deploy product features effectively.
+The platform facilitates controlled rollouts of new features through the use of feature toggles, allowing users to experiment with different variants without compromising the performance of their applications.
+By providing tools for product deployment automation, Unleash enables clients to enhance their development processes and improve user experience while minimizing risks associated with feature releases.

 Chronosphere